thbrown/softball-scorer/gcp/README.md

 ...
 ```

-Note: zones are listed in priority order, put the zones closest to your app server location first
+Note1: Zones are listed in priority order, put the zones closest to your app server location first
+Note2: You can find project and projectNumber at `https://console.cloud.google.com/home/dashboard`

 ### Other notes

+Run startup script w/ `sudo google_metadata_script_runner --script-type startup --debug` on debian linux
-Startup script logs can be seen using `cat /var/log/daemon.log`
+Startup script logs can be seen using `cat /var/log/daemon.log | grep "mystartup.sh"` on debian linux

 For accurate compute time estimation you'll need to generate timing constants by running a junit test
 from softball-sim on the instance you'lll be running the optimization on.